aerys/minko/README.md

 Description
 -----------

-Minko is a 3D framework for the web, desktop and mobile devices.
+Minko is a free and open source real-time 3D framework for the web, desktop and mobile devices.
 It is currently compatible with the following devices:
 * Mac and PC computers
 * Any web browser with Flash 11+
 * Android 2.2+ smartphones and tablets